Piebald-AI/awesome-gemini-cli/README.md

 > :tada: We'll create a new release highlighting **new entries** each week. :star2: Star this repository to receive **release notifications :bell:** for the new entries in your GitHub dashboard!

+> [!WARNING]
+> These entries have not yet been reviewed for security, but we're in the process.
+You're advised to excercise caution.

 ## Contents

 - [**🎉 New Entries**](#-new-entries)